odpi/egeria/open-metadata-resources/open-metadata-deployment/charts/lab/README.md

 or a public cloud service that provides Kubernetes

-In order to eliminate some challenges with security/permissions in helm2 it's recommended to install helm3 from https://github.com/helm/helm/releases before starting and to ensure the 'helm' executable is in your PATH
+In order to eliminate some challenges with security/permissions in helm2 it's recommended to install helm3 from https://github.com/helm/helm/releases before starting and to ensure the 'helm' executable is in your PATH.
+The instructions and examples that follow assume use of this version

 If you can't meet these requirements, an alternative environment for running the tutorials has been implemented using docker-compose & can be found at https://github.com/odpi/egeria/tree/master/open-metadata-resources/open-metadata-deployment/compose/tutorials .